RebelCode/wp-rss-aggregator/readme.txt

 WP RSS Aggregator is the most comprehensive and elegant RSS feed solution for WordPress.

-The original and premier plugin for importing, merging and displaying RSS and Atom feeds on your WordPress site.
+The original and best plugin for importing, merging and displaying RSS and Atom feeds on your WordPress site.

 With WP RSS Aggregator, you can: